 Here are a few pointers that will improve the delivery of your email.

-Make sure your Sender Policy Framework record is correctly set
+Make sure your Sender Policy Framework record (and other authentication methods) are correctly set

 Make sure everyone knows the correct sending process